recluse27/42school/README.md

-# 42 Silicon Valley projects
+# Projects for the greatest school of all ages - 42 Silicon Valley
-# Fremont, CA
+# 42.us.org